top of page

 Strategy:

-• Be bold and challenge conventional thinking.
+• Be bold in your messaging and challenge conventional thinking.

 3. Seth Godin – The Permission Marketing Pioneer